NathanLBCooper/ietf-tag-matcher/README.md

 > Before tags are compared, they are both "intercepted": they are passed through the functions provided in this parameter.
 >
 > Interceptors are used to add extra information to aid comparison.
 They should take a `LanguageTag` and return a new `LanguageTag` without mutating the original.
 >
+> Everything an interceptor does can be done by mutating all the tag inputs before passing them to the matcher, but an interceptor can keep the logic and mutations hidden within the matcher.
+>
 > This is actually how chinese language comparsion works by default.
 There is no special code in the matcher that knows `zh-CN` is a type of `zh-hans` and that `zh-HK` is a type of `zh-hant`.
 But an interceptor knows, and it adds the script to the tags before comparison.